 Prizes, trophies and awards

-The Ailie Cullen Memorial Prize and John Fyfe Trophy may be awarded to the performer or group of performers who, in the opinion of the adjudicators, gives the most outstanding performance of the Festival.
+The Ailie Cullen Memorial Prize may be awarded to the performer or group of performers who, in the opinion of the adjudicators, gives the most outstanding performance of the Festival.
 The prize will be approximately £500.
 Towards the close of the Festival, eligible performers selected by the adjudicators will be invited to take part in the Ailie Cullen Memorial Prize Concert which is part of the Last Night of the Festival.
 Full details of the eligibility criteria for this award may be obtained from the Secretary.

 Ian McIntyre Bursaries may be presented to two outstanding instrumentalists.
 Thesebursaries will enable the performers to attend the European Youth Summer Music course at St Catherine’s School, Bramley, Guildford, Surrey from 30th July to 5th August 2017.

 The Hugh S Roberton Memorial Trophy and a Glasgow Orpheus Choir Trust Award of £100 may be presented to the most outstanding performer, under 14 years of age on 1 March 2017, in Vocal and Instrumental Classes.
 Eligible performers will be invited by the adjudicators to take part in the Last Night of the Festival.

 The Agnes Duncan Trophy: An award of £100, generously gifted by Soroptimist International

 – Glasgow City, will be presented to the winner of the Agnes Duncan Trophy.
 Performers